Carpometacarpal Ligament Repair

 How do I prepare for surgery?

 Your healthcare provider will talk to you about how to prepare for surgery.
-He may tell you not to eat or drink anything after midnight on the day of your surgery.
-He will tell you what medicines to take or not take on the day of surgery.
+He or she may tell you not to eat or drink anything after midnight on the day of your surgery.
+He or she will tell you what medicines to take or not take on the day of surgery.
 Arrange for someone to drive you home.

 What will happen during surgery?